What is AdTech and How Does it Work?

 Ad Exchange

-In other words, advertisers use a DSP to decide which ad slots to acquire and at what price, while publishers use an SSP to sell ad inventory to the highest bidder.
-These two platforms are then matched up in real-time using an Ad Exchange.
+The platform mediates between the buy and sell sides and facilitates programmatic purchases using RTB mechanisms.
+Advertisers use a DSP to decide which slots to acquire and at what price, while publishers use an SSP to sell ad inventory to the highest bidder.
+These two parties are matched up in real time through the Ad Exchange.

 Ad Exchange